 In one pivotal scene in Echo, the main character, believing she is alone, has a fright when she hears another voice echo in her building: “Hello?”
 In an instant, Estrada’s haunting sound cue hits with a jolt.

-“I combined Loops from Nightmare to create this thing,” he explains, opening up ARCADE to peel back the layers of his creepy hit.
-“The first is from the Cursed Possessions Kit, which has a punchy sound.
-The second is from the Wrenching Tension Kit.
+“I combined Loops from Nightmare to create this thing,” he explains, opening up Arcade to peel back the layers of his creepy hit.
+“The first is from the Cursed Possessions Sampler, which has a punchy sound.
+The second is from the Wrenching Tension Sampler.
 Together, they created the sound I was looking for, in addition to strings.”

 Following the director